A poster that talks about sublimation on wood and has colorful printed plaques on it.

 Tip: Always test your sealant on a sample piece before applying it to your finished project, as some coatings may alter the appearance of your design.

-Solving Issues with Temperature and Pressure
+Tackling Temperature and Pressure Problems

 Fixing Blurry or Faded Designs